foundation/foundation-sites/docs/pages/index.md

   - home
 ---

+## Welcome to Foundation 6

+We built Foundation for Sites to be the most advanced responsive front-end framework in the world.

+<iframe width="500" height="315" src="https://www.youtube.com/embed/sKYsLkJ0yvQ" frameborder="0" allowfullscreen></iframe>

+---

 ## Installing Foundation

 There are a number of ways to install Foundation for Sites.
 Our installation page will help you find the best option for you.